MSCantrell/RedRumRunner/prompt_plan.md

 1. Each step builds incrementally on previous work
 2. Core systems are established before dependent features
+3. The tcod library is leveraged for rendering, input handling, and algorithmic utilities
+4. Python best practices are followed (OOP, appropriate data structures, error handling)
-3. The architecture supports modding from the beginning
+5. The architecture supports modding from the beginning
-4. Testing can be performed at each stage
+6. Testing can be performed at each stage
-5. The final product will align with the specification document

 The prompts are designed to be specific enough to guide implementation while allowing for technical creativity in solving each challenge.
 The progression follows a logical path from core systems to advanced features, ensuring that at each stage there is a functional (if limited) version of the game to test and evaluate.